-The board may conduct its meeting by video teleconference (including closed sessions).
-Notice of a video teleconference shall comply with the requirements of KRS 61.820.
-In addition, the notice shall clearly state that the meeting will be a video teleconference and precisely identify the primary location of the video teleconference where all members can be seen and heard and the public may attend in accordance with KRS 61.840.
+The board may conduct any meeting by video teleconference (including closed sessions).
+Notice of a video teleconference shall comply with the requirements of KRS 61.820 or 61.823, as appropriate, and also shall clearly state that the meeting will be a video teleconference and provide information on how any member of the public or media may view the meeting electronically.
+If any two or more members are attending in a physical location together, the board shall identify a physical location for the public to attend and view the meeting.